koding4life/Main/README.md

-# Main
+# Koding 4 Life
-Repository for the Koding4Life project
+This repository is a project to teach coding FullStack